Positions open at this time

 Affordable Housing Finance Consultant

-- • Financial structuring of new projects to determine appropriate funding sources such as Low- Income Housing Tax Credits, tax-exempt bonds, Rural Development, McKinney homeless programs, Federal Home Loan Bank Affordable Housing Program (AHP), State of California (or other state) loan programs, local funding programs, and rental or operating subsidies;
+- • Financial structuring of projects to determine appropriate funding sources such as Low- Income Housing Tax Credits, tax-exempt bonds, HUD and Rural Development, Federal Home Loan Bank Affordable Housing Program (AHP), State of California (or other state) loan programs, local funding programs, and rental or operating subsidies;

 - • Assistance in preparing applications for Low Income Housing Tax Credits and other public and private financing sources;